LPirch/avclass/README.md

 # AVClass and AVClass2

+This is a fork of AVClass/AVClass2 with a minimal patch to support zip files as input for AVClass2.

 AVClass and AVClass2 are Python tools to tag / label malware samples.
 You give them as input the AV labels for a large number of malware samples (e.g., VirusTotal JSON reports) and they output tags extracted from the AV labels of each sample.